1-3. The Deity of the Holy Spirit

 - We release false pride and arrogance which leads to error.

-- When we heed Her counsel, we gain understanding and power because we gain access to Yahshua.
-Then we shall know the Truth, and the Truth shall make us free.
+- When we heed Her counsel, we gain understanding and power because we gain access to Yah'shua (Jesus).
+Then we shall know the Emet (Truth), and the Emet (Truth) shall make us free.

 "I love those who love me, and those who seek me find me.
-With me are riches and honor, enduring wealth and prosperity.
+With me are riches and honour, enduring wealth and prosperity.
 My fruit is better than fine gold; what I yield surpasses choice silver.
 I walk in the way of righteousness, along the paths of justice, bestowing wealth on those who love me and making their treasuries full".
-(Proverbs 8: 17-21)
+(Proverbs 8:17-21)

 Who was with Yahweh before the world began?

-"The LORD [Yahweh] brought me forth as the first of his works, before his deeds of old; I was appointed from eternity, from the beginning, before the world began.
-When there were no oceans, I was given birth, when there were no springs abounding with water; before the mountains were settled in place, before the hills, I was given birth, before he made the earth or its fields or any of the dust of the world.
-I was there when he set the heavens in place, when he marked out the horizon on the face of the deep, when he established the clouds above and fixed securely the fountains of the deep, when he gave the sea its boundary so the waters would not overstep his command, and when he marked out the foundations of the earth.
-Then I was the craftsman at his side.
-I was filled with delight day after day, rejoicing always in his presence, rejoicing in his whole world and delighting in mankind."
-(Proverbs 8: 22-31)
+"Yahweh brought me forth as the first of His works, before His deeds of old; I was appointed from eternity, from the beginning, before the world began.
+When there were no oceans, I was given birth, when there were no springs abounding with water; before the mountains were settled in place, before the hills, I was given birth, before He made the earth or its fields or any of the dust of the world.
+I was there when He set the heavens in place, when He marked out the horizon on the face of the deep, when He established the clouds above and fixed securely the fountains of the deep, when He gave the sea its boundary so the waters would not overstep Hsis command, and when He marked out the foundations of the earth.
+Then I was the crafts[wo]man at His side.
+I was filled with delight day after day, rejoicing always in His presence, rejoicing in His whole world and delighting in mankind."
+(Proverbs 8:22-31)

-We learn further that the Holy Spirit is a divine teacher or instructor which I can see might upset some men with darkened minds who, through misreading the scriptures, do not even allow their women to open their mouths in Church:
+We learn further that the Ruach haQodesh (Holy Spirit) is a Divine Teacher or Instructor which I can see might upset some men with darkened minds who, through misreading the scriptures, do not even allow their women to open their mouths in Assembly or Church:

-"In the beginning God created the heavens and the earth.
-Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters."
-(Genesis 1: 1-2)
+"In the beginning Elohim (God) created the heavens and the earth.
+Now the earth was formless and empty, darkness was over the surface of the deep, and the Ruach Elohim (Spirit of God) was hovering over the waters."
+(Genesis 1:1-2)

-"Then God said, "Let us make man in our image, in our likeness..."
-So God created man in his own image, in the image of God he created him; male and female he created them."
-(Genesis 1: 26-27)
+"Then Elohim (God) said, 'Let us make man in our image, in our likeness...'
+So Elohim (God) created man in his own image, in the image of Elohim (God) He created him; male and female He created them."
+(Genesis 1:26-27)

-"By wisdom the LORD laid the earth's foundations, by understanding he set the heavens in place."
+"By wisdom Yahweh laid the earth's foundations, by understanding He set the heavens in place."
 (Proverbs 3:19)

-Prior to the birth of Christ the Shekinah/Holy Spirit was the divine intercessor with the Father.
-The Scriptures also make plain in the light of the above that women have leadership rôles in the Church of God.
+Prior to the birth of Christ the Shekinah/Ruach haQodesh/Holy Spirit was the divine intercessor with the Father.
+The Scriptures also make plain in the light of the above that women have leadership rôles in the Assemblies of Yahweh.
 In saying this, though, I am not advocating identical leadership rôles but parallel ones.

-"But it is the spirit in a man, the breath of the Almighty, that gives him understanding" (Job 32:8).
+"But it is the ruach (spirit) in a man, the breath of the Almighty, that gives him understanding" (Job 32:8).

 "Now then, my sons, listen to me; blessed are those who keep my ways.
 Listen to my instruction and be wise; do not ignore it.
 Blessed is the man who listens to me, watching daily at my doors, waiting at my doorway.
-For whoever finds me finds life and receives favor from the LORD.
-But whoever fails to find me harms himself; all who hate me love death" (Proverbs 8: 32-36).
+For whoever finds me finds chayim (life) and receives favour from Yahweh.
+But whoever fails to find me harms himself; all who hate me love death" (Proverbs 8:32-36).

 "For wisdom will enter your heart, and knowledge will be pleasant to your soul" (Proverbs 2:10).

-"Get wisdom, get understanding; do not forget my words or swerve from them.
+"Get wisdom, get understanding; do not forget my devarim (words) or swerve from them.
 Do not forsake wisdom, and she will protect you; love her, and she will watch over you.
 Wisdom is supreme; therefore get wisdom.
 Though it cost all you have, get understanding" (Proverbs 4: 5-7).

-This is important and if we don't strictly adhere to it we will end up as the feminists in the liberal churches whose work has been so destructive of true patriarchy leading to serious compromises with homosexuality and lesbianism (amongst other blasphemies).
-Accordingly there are different priesthood orders for men and women in the true Church of God.
+This is important and if we don't strictly adhere to it we will end up as the feminists in the liberal churches whose work has been so destructive of true patriarchy leading to serious compromises with homosexuality and lesbianism (amongst other problems).
+Accordingly there are different priesthood orders for men and women in the true Assemblies of Yahweh.

-Yet us first see the characteristics of the Holy Spirit's leadership rôle in the Godhead for this will give us some idea of true women's priesthood rôles here in the earthly Church.
+Yet us first see the characteristics of the Ruach haQodesh's (Holy Spirit's) leadership rôle in the Elohim/Godhead for this will give us some idea of true women's priesthood rôles here in the earthly Messianic Community (Church).
 The following summary is courtesy of Evan Randolph:

 1. WISDOM IS VERY POWERFUL -

-- "wisdom reacheth from one end to another, mightily; and sweetly doth she order all things." - Septuagint, Wisdom VIII: 1
+- "wisdom reacheth from one end to another, mightily; and sweetly doth she order all things" (Wisdom 8:1, LXX).

-- "The Lord of all things himself loved her.
-For she is privy to the mysteries of the knowledge of God, and a lover of his works." - Septuagint, Wisdom VIII: 2
+- "Yahweh of all things himself loved her.
+For she is privy to the mysteries of the knowledge of Elohim (God), and a lover of His works" (Wisdom 8:2, LXX).

 2. WISDOM WAS INVOLVED IN CREATION-

-- "And wisdom was with thee: which knoweth thy works, and was present when thou madest the world" - Septuagint, Wisdom IX : 9
+- "And wisdom was with Thee: which knoweth Thy works, and was present when Thou madest the world" (Wisdom 9:9, LXX).

-- "And God said, Let us make man according to our image (plural) and likeness.. .And God made man, according to the image of God, he made him, male and female he made them." - Septuagint, Genesis I: 25, 27
+- "And Elohim (God) said, Let us make man according to our image (plural) and likeness...And Elohim (God) made man, according to the image of Elohim (God), He made him, male and female He made them" (Genesis I:25,27, LXX).

 3. WISDOM PROVIDES SALVATION-

-- "For so the ways of them which lived on the earth were reformed, and men were taught the things that are pleasing unto thee, and were saved through wisdom." - Septuagint, Wisdom lX:18
+- "For so the ways of them which lived on the earth were reformed, and men were taught the things that are pleasing unto Thee, and were saved through wisdom" (Wisdom 9:18, LXX).

 4. WISDOM PROVIDES SANCTIFICATION-

-- "and in all the ages entering into men's souls, she maketh them friends of God, and prophets." - Septuagint, Wisdom VII: 27
+- "and in all the ages entering into men's souls, she maketh them friends of Elohim (God), and veni'im (prophets)" (Wisdom 7:27, LXX).

 5. WISDOM PROVIDES RECREATION -